Do You Really Need Experience-Driven Onboarding to Retain Top Talent?

 You see, experience-driven onboarding is like a gold-flake-topped welcome cupcake to traditional onboarding’s month-old, stiff and stale banana bread.

 But perhaps you enjoy your banana bread stiff because you like doing the same thing you’ve always done.

 Perhaps you just don’t understand why gold-flaked employee experiences are the new benchmark.

 Perhaps you were just the annoying kid who kept incessantly asking ‘why’ until you were told a defeated “just because, that’s why”.

 Either way, we’re dishing up four intelligent, future-focused, business-profit-affecting reasons why employees are demanding engagement onboarding.

-More students than ever are graduating from university, but employers are still reporting a skills gap in areas like IT, for example, because graduates aren’t considered ‘job-ready’ and only a small number of the existing workforce has the technical proficiency required to perform certain jobs well.
+While more students than ever are graduating from university, but employers are still reporting a skills gap in areas like coding, for example, because graduates aren’t considered ‘job-ready’ and only a small number of the existing workforce has the technical proficiency required to perform certain jobs well.

 How does experience-driven onboarding help with recruitment?

 Given the recruitment market conditions, how do you gain the edge for attracting the talent that will take your organization to the next level?

 Employee engagement is one of the key differentiating factors on the talent acquisition market today, and it all starts with onboarding.